rafaeljusto/gocnab/README.md

 Bancária) data as defined by [FEBRABAN](https://www.febraban.org.br/).

-When marshaling it is possible to inform a struct, that will generate 1 CNAB line, or a slice of structs to generate multiple CNAB lines.
-On unmarshal a pointer to a struct or a slice of structs should be used.
+When marshaling it is possible to inform a struct, that will generate 1 CNAB line, or a slice of struct to generate multiple CNAB lines.
+On unmarshal a pointer to a struct, a pointer to a slice of struct or a mapper (`map[string]interface{}` for a full CNAB file) should be used.

 The library use struct tags to define the position of the field in the CNAB content `[begin,end)`.
 It supports the basic attribute types `string` (uppercase